-The Methodist Movement in Jamaica began when Captain Thomas Webb, a soldier in the British army, preached a sermon in Jamaica in 1776.
+The Methodist Movement in Jamaica, New York began when Captain Thomas Webb, a soldier in the British army, preached a sermon in Jamaica, New York in 1776.
 He was converted by the preaching of John Wesley and considered himself Wesley's spiritual son.
 The captain played a key role in the founding of Methodism in New York and in other areas along the East Coast.
 Captain Webb, along with Phillip Embury began to preach here in Jamaica where his first wife's relatives lived.
 The first gathering consisted of 24 people, half of them Black.

 The earliest record of a society in Jamaica dates from 1807.
 Eighteen members appeared on a class membership list.
 In 1811, the first church was erected on Division Street.
 It included separate entrances and seating areas for men and women.